-Wages due to an employee including overtime are to be available not later than the usual time the employee ceases work at intervals of not more than two weeks and not later than Wednesday.
+Wages due to an employee including overtime are to be available not later than the usual time the employee ceases work at intervals of not more than two weeks and not later than Wednesday, except where it has been customary to pay on Thursday.

-When a Holiday with Pay falls on a normal pay day wages are to be made available on the last working day prior to the Holiday with Pay.
+When a public holiday falls on a normal pay day wages are to be made available on the last working day prior to the public holiday.